-You can store it in either an airtight container or a plastic bag when freezing barbecue sauce.
+When freezing barbecue sauce, you can store it in an airtight container or a plastic bag.
 An airtight container is preferred for many sauces, whereas a plastic bag is ideal for small amounts or individual servings of sauce.

 Transfer the frozen barbecue sauce cubes to the plastic bag.
 Before sealing the bag, squeeze out as much air as possible.
 Then place the sauce bags in the deepest part of the freezer.

 Aside from plastic bags, you can store the barbecue sauce cubes in an airtight container.
 Either way, the barbecue sauce will stay fresh for up to a year.

 When buying barbecue sauce at the grocery store, it is important to check the printed date on the bottle.
 Some manufacturers will stamp the bottle with the best by, use by, or expiry date.

 Each has a somewhat different meaning, but all dates indicate that it will remain fresh until the written date.

 When buying barbecue sauce, search for ones that have recently been made and placed on the shelves.
 Most supermarkets keep new sauces in the back.
 BBQ sauces that have recently been created will taste the best.